chaintrails/celestia-validator-playbooks/README.md

 ## Configuration Steps

-With the identifiers obtained, you'll now configure Sentry and Validator nodes to enhance network security and connectivity.
+With the identifiers obtained, you'll now configure Sentry and Validator nodes.

 ### On Sentry Nodes

 -   **Configuring `private_peer_ids`**:

     -   Update the `private_peer_ids` setting in your node's configuration with the `NodeID` of the Validator.
-This step ensures that Sentry nodes do not broadcast Validator node details to the rest of the network, thus enhancing security.
+This step ensures that Sentry nodes do not broadcast Validator node details to the rest of the network.
     `private_peer_ids = "<Validator_NodeID>"`